Ultimate Guide: How Much Exercise Does a Dog Need

 What is the right amount of exercise for a dog to stay healthy?
-This differs based on the age of the dog, breed, and activity requirements.
-In this article, we'll guide you through tailored training plans for puppies, mature dogs, and seniors, ensuring your pet gets the right amount of activity to thrive.
+This differs based on the pet age and your dog's health, breed, medical condition, and activity requirements.
+In this article, we'll guide you through creating a dog exercise plan with tailored training plans for puppies, mature dogs, and seniors, ensuring your pet gets the right amount of activity to thrive.

 • Adult dogs generally need at least 30 minutes of physical exertion daily, while high-energy breeds may require up to 90 minutes